Now Betaed by CECILE

 Buffy wished she could scratch her scalp.
 The wig was itching like crazy.
 She stiffened, sighed and strengthened her resolve.
 ‘This is it, the point of no return

-Buffy said to no one in particular and under her breath.
-“Time for work.”
-And she crossed the street and entered the bank doors.
+Buffy said to no one in particular, under her breath “Time for work.”
+She crossed the street and entered the bank doors.

-Anthony Simons just planted his ass in his chair in the security booth and scanned the monitors.
+Anthony Simons just planted his ass in his chair within the security booth and scanned the monitors.
 His day was going to be slow.
-He idly wished that something exciting would happen, but aside from the paycheck transfer for truck drivers and the mayors transaction, nothing interesting was in store for the day.
+He idly wished that something exciting would happen, but aside from the paycheck transfer for truck drivers and the mayor’s transaction, nothing interesting was in store for the day.

-Suddenly the clown who waived at him across the street stood in the doorway of his booth.
+Suddenly the clown who waved at him across the street stood in the doorway of his booth.
 The clown pulled his horn from a pocket and honked it merrily.

-Anthony stood saying, “Sir, you are in a restricted area.
-Please leave, people are working here.”
+Anthony stood up “Sir, you are in a restricted area.
+Please leave.
+People are working here.”

 The clown let his balloons loose with a “OOOH BALLLOOONNNSSS!”